Engee documentation

 at(4, tick) [x < 7] {y = 8}

-If during the execution of the 4th clock cycle since the associated state was activated, the value of the x variable is less than 7, then the y variable will be assigned the value 8.
+If, during the execution of the 4th clock cycle from the moment of activation of the associated state, the value of the variable x turned out to be less than 7, then the variable y will be assigned the value 8.

 before

-before is an operator that checks whether an action has occurred before the specified point in time.
+before is an operator that checks whether the action occurred before the specified time.
 It has the following syntax:

 Syntax Description Example

-n - a positive real number or the result of evaluating the expression.
+n is a positive real number or the result of calculating an expression.

-Returns true if less than n units of time have elapsed since the current state became active.
-Otherwise returns false.
+Returns true if less than n time units have passed since the current state became active.
+Otherwise, it returns `false'.

 before(3, sec)[x < 5]

-Transition occurs if less than 3 seconds have elapsed since the state became active, provided x < 5.
+The transition occurs if less than 3 seconds have passed since the activation of the state, provided that x < 5.

-tick - the clock cycle of the finite automaton.
+`tick' — the clock cycle of the state machine.

-Returns true if the associated state remains active for less than n clock cycles since its activation.
-Otherwise returns false.
+Returns true if the associated state remains active for less than n clock cycles from the moment of its activation.
+Otherwise, it returns `false'.

 before(4, tick)[y > 2]